Menu

 3. Remove the cow's foot and marrow bones from the pot.
 When the foot is cool, remove meat from the bones and chop it.
 Put the meat back in the pot.

-4. To prepare the guajillo sauce, toast the guajillo peppers on a griddle over medium heat.
+5. To prepare the guajillo sauce, toast the guajillo peppers on a griddle over medium heat.

-5. Remove the toasted peppers and soak in a bowl with water for 25 minutes.
+6. Remove the toasted peppers and soak in a bowl with water for 25 minutes.
+When the peppers are soft, drain them.

-7. In a blender or food processor, blend the peppers, the rest of the garlic, 1/2 cup (120 ml) broth, and cumin until very smooth.
-Strain the sauce and pour into the pot.
+7. In a blender or food processor, blend the peppers, 3 garlic cloves, cumin, and a ½ cup (120 ml) of the broth, until very smooth.

-8. Simmer for 30 more minutes, partially covering the pot.
+8. Strain the sauce and pour into the pot with the meat and broth.
+Simmer for 30 more minutes, partially covering the pot.

 9. Serve in large bowls and top with the garnishes.
 Warm tortillas can be soaked in the broth.